 The Power of Exponential Growth

-I know, this heading sounds way too much like math.
-It is, but I want you to encourage you and show how God uses this math to make an enormous difference for Him!
+I know this heading sounds way too much like math.
+But stick with me, I want you to encourage you and show how God uses this math to make an enormous difference for Him! 🙂

-Viruses and bacteria grow the same way (guess how I got thinking about this subject?)
+Viruses and bacteria “grow” in the same way.
 One infected person passes their germs on to one or two people, those people infect others, and then the infection grows wildly out of control.

 The Power of One to Make a Difference

 Now consider your desire to make a difference for Jesus.
-Don’t underestimate the power that you unleash when you serve others, shine His light, tell His story, show a simple kindness, and live out your life for Him!!
+Don’t underestimate the power that you unleash when you follow Jesus’ example.
+Serve others, shine His light, tell His story, show a simple kindness, and live out your life for Him!!

-When you give Him the glory by your words and actions, that person passes it on to others, who then pass it on exponentially.
-It starts with one (you) but then grows and spreads like an epidemic (sorry, couldn’t resist).
+When you attest to God’s love by your words and actions, that person passes it on to others, who then passes it on exponentially.
+It starts with one (you) but then grows and spreads like an epidemic.

 Her true servant nature stood out immensely.
 It convicted and inspired me and others around her to want to act in the same manner.
 She was “contagious” in a good way!